Why a Google Business Profile is critical to success

 - Avoid offering incentives for reviews, as this violates Google’s guidelines.

 #4.
-Engaging with Customers Through Features
+Engaging with Customers through Features

 One of the standout advantages of a Google Business Profile is its interactive capabilities, which allow businesses to engage directly with potential customers.